rwaldron/johnny-five/docs/esc-array.md

 <!--remove-start-->

-# ESC - ESC Array
+# ESCs - An array of ESCs

 <!--remove-end-->